bjss-data-academy/apache-spark-databricks/streaming.md

 The same three events are happening at 10:32, 11:59 and 13:02 as before.
 But we're using sliding windows.
 Each window is one hour wide, but it _overlaps_ other windows so that we get a half-hour granularity.

 The 10:32 event will be recorded _twice_: Once in the 10:00-10:59 window, because the visit occureed in that period.
-But _also_ in the overalpping window of 10:30 - 11:29.
+But _also_ in the overlapping window of 10:30 - 11:29.
 The event also took place in that time period.

 The event is not being 'double counted' here.
 It is simply being included in every relevant time period we are monitoring.